LeeCampbell/IntroToRx/content/06_Transformation.md

 This clarifies that `SelectMany` lets you produce a sequence for each item that the source produces, and to have all of the items from all of those new sequences flattened back out into one sequence that contains everything.
 While that might make it easier to understand, you wouldn't want to introduce this sort of delay in reality purely for the goal of making it easier to understand.
 These delays mean it will take about a second and a half for all the elements to emerge.
 This marble diagram shows that the code above produces a sensible-looking ordering by making each child observable produce a little bunch of items, and we've just introduced dead time to get the separation:

-TODO: fix the spacing on the Rang observable!

 ![An Rx marble diagram which, like the preceding diagram, shows 7 observables.
 The first illustrates the Range operator producing the values 1 through 5.
 These are colour coded as follows: green, blue, yellow, red, and pink.
 These colours correspond to observables further down in the diagram, as will be described shortly.](GraphicsIntro/Ch06-Transformation-MarblesSelect-Many-Marbles-Delay.svg)

 I introduced these gaps purely to provide a slightly less confusing example, but if you really wanted this sort of strictly-in-order handling, you wouldn't use `SelectMany` in this way in practice.
 For one thing, it's not completely guaranteed to work.
 (If you try this example, but modify it to use shorter and shorter timespans, eventually you reach a point where the items start getting jumbled up again.
-And since .NET is not a real-time programming system, there's actually no safe timespan you can specific here that absolutely guarantees the ordering.)
+And since .NET is not a real-time programming system, there's actually no safe timespan you can specific here that guarantees the ordering.)
 If you absolutely need all the items from the first child sequence before seeing any from the second, there's actually a robust way to ask for that:

 ```cs
 Observable